rubenwgs/ETH-CS-BA3SE1/Computer_Systems/CompSys_BN_W1.md

 > Remark: The UNIX shell `PATH` variable, for example:
 > `/home/ruben/bin:/usr/bin:/bin:/sbin:/usr/sbin:/etc`
-> - is a search path context for resolving command names: each directory in the search path is tried in turn to looking for a command.
+> - is a search path context for resolving command names: each directory in the search path is tried in turn to look for a command.

 ## 2.6 Synonyms and Homonyms